What classes do you teach?

 What’s the best way to learn to free motion quilt?

 All FMQ teachers say the same thing: “practice”.
-I have two specific suggestions:
+Well I say “plactice”, meaning playful practice!
+I have three specific suggestions:

-- Then, find a pre-printed panel, layer it up with a backing and batting, and get to quilting.
-It’s just the easiest way to get into it once you’ve reached a level of quilting on real items, not practice sandwiches.
+- Now, find a pre-printed panel, layer it up with a backing and batting, and get to “placticing”.
+It’s just the easiest way to get into it once you’ve reached a level of quilting on a real item.
 It’s a minimal financial investment and if you don’t like it, not a big deal-give it to someone who will enjoy it!

-These two actions will build your skills so that you can tackle that stack of UFO’s with confidence!
+These three actions will build your skills so that you can tackle that stack of UFO’s with confidence!

 Do I need a new or expensive machine to be successful at Free Motion Quilting?

 NO!
-You only need a decent machine, in good repair that you know how to use.
+You need a decent machine, in good repair, that you know how to use.
 Some things definitely make it easier: a standard sized machine or larger (more room to maneuver the quilt), with needle up/needle down capability.

 It is very useful to have adjustable pressure foot pressure also-that way you can easily accommodate quilted work of varying of thickness.